thirdorderharmonic/Bittrex-API-Bash-Scripts/README.md

 # Bittrex-API-Bash-Scripts

-My bash adapation of some of the PHP examples for interacting with the bittrex API, and demonstrating how to use authenticated calls.
+My bash adapation of some of the PHP examples for interacting with the bittrex API, spefically demonstrating how to use authenticated calls to interact with your own account data.

 I've tested on Ubuntu 16.04 and MacOS 10.11-10.13